Dutch Health Insurances

 The mandatory public health insurance is called ‘Basisverzekering’.
 The content or the coverage of the Basisverzekering is determined by the Dutch Government.
 The Basisverzekering generally covers (a part of) care by general practitioners, specialists and midwives, hospital care and medicines.
 Children under the age of 18 have to be insured as well but they do not pay a premium.

 LOONZORG OFFERS THE BEST PRICED MANDATORY HEALTH INSURANCE IN THE NETHERLANDS

 LoonZorg offers an unique ‘No Risk’ policy package to expats with, by far, the lowest possible premium for the Basisverzekering without having a compulsory excess/deductible/’verplicht Eigen Risico’!
-Not having to pay the ‘Verplicht Eigen Risico’ together with a 10% discount on the premium can easily save you more than 500,- euro a year.
+Not having to pay the ‘Verplicht Eigen Risico’ together with the low premium can easily save you more than 500,- euro a year.

 – Repatriation within geographical Europe and